IBM/MAX-Text-Sentiment-Classifier/training/README.md

      training-log.txt
    ```

-1. Return to the parent directory
+4. Return to the parent directory

 ### Rebuild the Model-Serving Microservice

-To serve the model trained on your own dataset you have to rebuild the Docker image:
+The model-serving microservice out of the box serves the pre-trained model which was trained on [insert_standard_dataset_here](dataset_URL).
+To serve the model trained on your dataset you have to rebuild the Docker image:

 1. [Build the Docker image](https://docs.docker.com/engine/reference/commandline/build/):